GDPR: What should I think about when I collaborate with others or share my data?

 - When (personal) data are transferred between two researchers, institutions or organisations where the other party re-uses the data for their own purposes, a data transfer agreement is drawn up.
 Just like in a processing agreement, the data transfer agreement determines how the personal data can be processed, who has access and for what exact purpose they can be used.

-- If other researchers wish to reuse your data (which contain personal data) after your research, a license or user agreement will be drawn up.
-These agreements clearly state the conditions under which your data can be reused.
+- If other researchers wish to reuse your data (which contain personal data) after your research, a data use agreement will be drawn up.
+Thid agreement clearly describe the conditions under which your data can be reused.

 You can contact firstname.lastname@example.org to draw up these contracts.

-In addition to the roles that researchers, institutions and organisations play, the country in which these researchers, institutions or organisations are located may also set certain requirements or conditions for the transfer of data.
+In addition to the roles that researchers, institutions or organisations play, the country in which these are located may also set certain requirements or conditions for the transfer of data.
 For more information take a look at the research tip on transfers of personal data to other countries or international organisations.